 Despite all the horrendous deeds Rumpelstiltskin commits in his lust for power, he is still a man who desperately wants to do right by those he loves.
 Using the cursed dagger that turned him into The Dark One helped win a war so he could return to his wife and son a hero.

-From that point, the dagger gradually corrupts him, but it never erases his love for his son (nor his disappeared wife he doesn't realize left him).
+From that point, the dagger gradually corrupts him, but it never erases his love for his son.
 Rumpel's cowardice prompts him to make a decision that separates him from his son, whom he never stops searching for.

 That's it, folks!
 This concludes the Top 10 Villains series for 2020.
 Drop a comment to let me know your favorite or share this post with some fellow villain-lovers! :)